 - nebula-operator-system is a user-created namespace name.
 If you have not created this namespace, run kubectl create namespace nebula-operator-system to create one.
-You can also use a different name. - 1.4.0 is the version of the NebulaGraph Operator chart.
-It can be unspecified when there is only one chart version in the NebulaGraph Operator chart repository.
-Run helm search report report to see chart versions.
+You can also use a different name. - 1.4.2 is the version of the NebulaGraph Operator chart.
+When not specifying --version, the latest version of the nebula-operator chart is used by default.
+Run helm search repo -l nebula-operator to see chart versions.